 - Pain During and After Sex – The proximity of the vagina to the bowel increase the odds of having IBS-related pain during or after sex for women.
 For some women, talking to their doctor about sex-related pain is even more difficult than discussing the common symptoms of IBS.
 However, the potential for other causes makes it just as important to have the source of your pain diagnosed.

 What Should I Do?

-Don’t let the embarrassment of discussing digestive problems keep you from having your symptoms diagnosed.
+Don’t let the embarrassment of discussing digestive problems, stomach pain after eating, frequent or explosive diarrhea, or other possible symptoms of irritable bowel syndrome keep you from having your symptoms diagnosed.
 Even if they aren’t common symptoms of IBS, your symptoms may be a signal that something is wrong.
-It’s important to your health to address any new symptoms that you experience.
+It’s important for your health to address any new symptoms that you experience.
 The first step is becoming aware of IBS and all the potential symptoms it causes.

 Gastroenterologists are specialists in conditions and diseases affecting the digestive tract.
-When IBS symptoms occur, they can provide you with the accurate diagnosis for your condition.
+When IBS symptoms occur, they can provide you with an accurate diagnosis for your condition.
 They also make it easier to talk about the problems you are having without embarrassment.
 If you are having any of the symptoms associated with IBS, contact GI Associates to schedule an appointment.
-You can count on the GI specialists at any of our three locations for an expert evaluation of your condition.